-Let’s talk design controls: essential, but sometimes overlooked by even established medical device companies.
-It’s easy to get excited about a new idea, but much more difficult to ensure that the idea achieves its intended purposes and is compliant with regulatory guidelines.
+It’s easy to get excited about a new idea, but it’s far more difficult to ensure that the idea achieves its intended purpose and is compliant with FDA 21 CFR 820.30 and ISO 13485:2016 quality requirements.

-• Meets the needs of your users
+• Meets the needs of users

-• Achieves its intended purpose
+• Achieves the intended purpose

-• Fulfills its specified requirements
+• Fulfills specified requirements

 Why are these controls so important?
-Well, both the FDA and ISO 13485 explicitly require that medical device companies follow a design control process to ensure that their products are safe and effective.
+Both the FDA and ISO 13485 explicitly require that medical device companies follow a design control process to ensure that their products are safe and effective.
 You can read about the FDA’s requirements here and the ISO requirements here.
-The table below identifies the relevant clauses, which should become the items on your checklist.
-We’ll go into more detail on item each later in this blog.

 Kapstone-Medicial-Blog-Design-Controls-for-Medical-Devices-What-to-Know-2